What is it?

 All operators (airlines), duly appointed agents and charter operator have to register for this tax which can only be done at the Customs and Excise Branch Office at OR Tambo International Airport (ORTIA).

-Every operator or charter company must complete an APT102 and if an operator is required to appoint an agent the APT101 must also be completed and the following documents must be attached:
+Every operator or charter company must complete an APT102.
+If an operator is required to appoint an agent, the APT101 must also be completed and the following documents must be attached:

 Once the above has been received, it will be captured on the SARS system and an APT reference number will be allocated to the operator that applied for registration.